MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

 - path — the fully qualified model path pointing to the APSIM component to be edited.
 For extracting this path, please see :ref:`inspect model section <plain_inspect>`

-- vtype — the variable type, which defines how values are sampled (e.g., UniformVar, GridVar, CategoricalVar).
+- vtype a list of defined the variable types, which defines how values are sampled (e.g., UniformVar, GridVar, CategoricalVar).
+The can also be defined as strings

-start_value — the initial parameter value used to seed the optimizer or establish a baseline.
+- start_value: type determined by the type — the initial parameter value used to seed the optimizer or establish a baseline.

-candidate_param — the specific model parameter(s) to be calibrated.
+- candidate_param: str — the specific model parameter(s) to be calibrated.

-other_params — any additional fixed parameters required by the APSIM component to compute or update the variable of interest.
+- other_params — any additional fixed parameters required by the APSIM component to compute or update the variable of interest.

 .. code-block:: python
         # (b) Cultivar-specific physiological factor
         cultivar_param = {